Daniel Negreanu: World Series of Poker

 Negreanu's first cash at the WSOP was also his first WSOP bracelet.
-Negreanu won $169,460 in the $2,000 Pot Limit Hold'em event in the 1998 World Series of Poker, becoming the youngest WSOP bracelet winner in history — a record he held until 2004 (Scott Fischman).
-Negreanu has since captured another six bracelets, including the $50,000 Poker Players Championship in 2024.
+Negreanu won $169,460 in the $2,000 Pot Limit Hold'em event in the 1998 World Series of Poker, becoming the youngest WSOP bracelet winner—a record he held until 2004 (Scott Fischman).
+Negreanu has since captured another seven bracelets, including the $50,000 Poker Players Championship in 2024 and the $100,000 High Roller Pot-Limit Omaha in 2026.
 He has 36 career WSOP final table appearances, including two apiece at the WSOP Europe and at the WSOP Asia-Pacific, and 103 money finishes.